wea-f/ByePassHub/README.md

-# ByePassHub - More Coming Soon!!!
-(WIP)
+# ByePassHub - More Coming Soon!!! - last updated nov 29
 # Make sure to credit me if you use this list, do not claim it's yours.
-Please do not leak the sites. also hi kevin. :)
-<h3>I've got these links from multiple sources.
-Like haleyschool.com, chromebook-utilities (git repository), io.forums (forum number 14464), plus from a list that me and my friends made. </h3>
+I've got these links from multiple sources.
+Like haleyschool.com, chromebook-utilities (git repository), io.forums (forum number 14464), [this list](https://docs.google.com/document/d/1nK6tJb-sxfrrQJM9bSWcAV-Fo7jHasd_dWpj4VEVg5E/edit) plus from a list that me and my friends made.
-<h4>These are a list of proxies (unblockers) that work FOR ME for school chromebooks. <br>
+<h4>These are a list of proxies (unblockers) that work FOR ME for school chromebooks. </h4><br>

+ ### FYI: <br>
-  FYI: I have CK Authenticator G3 and a internet filter. github.io links are blocked, so is pages.dev links, replit, vercel, herokuapp, railway, glitch, cyclic, koyeb, render, ALL are blocked. </h4><br><br>
+  I have CK Authenticator G3 and a internet filter. github.io links are blocked, so is pages.dev links, replit, vercel, herokuapp, railway, glitch, cyclic, koyeb, render, ALL are blocked. <br>
+  A prxy is an unblocker. <br>
+  Examples of apps are like youtube, discord, AI, pinterest, and more. <br> Gms are just gms. <br>

 ## website title | what it contains | any note if needed

 ## Norepted | YT video watcher with history hiding